TommyGiak/retinal_vessel_segmentation/README.md

 No seriously, readme, I'm useful :sweat_smile:

 ## Abstract
-This direcory contains a part a project fot the _Image procassing_ course at UNIBO, click [here](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2023/433620) for more info.\
+This direcory contains a part of a project for the [_Image processing_](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2023/433620) course at UNIBO.\
 This project consist in the segmentation of retinal's vessel taken from different patients.\
-The dataset used is _Digital Retinal Images for Vessel Extraction_ (DRIVE), available at [this folder](https://drive.grand-challenge.org/DRIVE/).\
+The dataset used is the _Digital Retinal Images for Vessel Extraction_ (DRIVE), available at [this folder](https://drive.grand-challenge.org/DRIVE/).\
 We faced this challenge with two main approaches: machine learnig (U-Net) and classical segmentation techniques (mainly with [Imagej](https://fiji.sc)).
 In this repo you will find only the machine learnig part of those two.\
 The machine learning model is implemented in [_pytorch_](https://pytorch.org) with the support of _torchvision_.